uPortal-Project/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 ### Create build.gradle

 Create a build.gradle file.
-Here is a simple sample for SNAPSHOT versions:
+Here is a simple sample for `-SNAPSHOT` versions:

 ```gradle
 apply plugin: 'java'